FIWARE-TMForum/bae-integration-tests/README.md

 aplication version to use.
 If you dont know which version goes with each one, ask your manager or pray -Both will be useless- but as long as nothing changes, the provided code should work.
-- You should always pull this repo **before** executing anything.
+- You should always pull -update- this repo **before** executing anything.
 This repo will be updated with newer versions - Thats what i hope-

-In case of running manually the command `docker-compose run --rm webdriverio wdio` to run the tests remember that if you kill the docker process, leaving behind an stopped container of webdriverio.
+In case of running manually the command `docker-compose run --rm webdriverio wdio` to run the tests remember that if you kill the docker process, it will leave behind an stopped container of webdriverio.
 Keep an eye on those zombie-containers as they may bleed your RAM badly.